madhav5448/pressclub/README.md

 - Contact Us - This section contains a form that can be used to contact the club.

-- Member Profiles:

-Each member has their own profile page which displays their name, photo, and a brief bio.
-Members can update their own profile information by logging in to the website using their personal credentials.
+- Membera: The member section of the website is a list of all members of the press club.
+The list includes the member's name, designation, and contact information.

-- Data Storage:

-All the data on the website, including member profiles and event information, is stored securely in a localStorage.
+- Data Storage: All the data on the website, including member profiles and event information, is stored securely in a localStorage.

 ## To-do list